 Verizon got the jump on everyone with LTE, but AT&T has been doing its best to catch up.
 The carrier's newly announced upgrade plans should get it a fair way toward that goal.
 Ma Bell is flipping the switch on 5 new LTE markets and 8 expansions this very day, but the rate of the rollout is going to pick up for the rest of the year.
 AT&T plans to launch at least 50 new markets before January 1st.
 Read More

 Think of Sprint as the Little Engine That Could.
 It's tinkered with 4G perhaps longer than any of America's other major carriers, but it has little to show for it.
 There are large swaths of the country that don't have LTE coverage and the speeds aren't necessarily that fast in the areas that do.
 Still, those of us on Sprint's network must hold on to hope.
 The company is hard at work, and today they've announced the availability of 4G LTE in 41 new markets.
+Faster Sprint service is now available in both Brooklyn and the Bronx, along with Philadelphia, Portland, Daytona Beach, and Jacksonville.
 Read More

 Considering the multitude of leaks surrounding the device,, you probably already know basically everything there is to know about the ZTE Flash for Sprint.
 And now, The Now Network has made this mid-ranger official.
 The device features some pretty modest specs, along with a very Galaxy Nexus-esque form factor: